-Before getting into the details of the changes that are occurring in the upcoming days, it is also important to have a quick overview of Minoan Lines' services, and how they had changed in recent years, prior to the departures of the CRUISE EUROPA and of the CRUISE OLYMPIA.
+Before getting into the details of the changes that are occurring in the upcoming days, it is also important to have a quick overview of the services of Minoan Lines, and how they had changed in recent years, prior to the departures of the CRUISE EUROPA and of the CRUISE OLYMPIA.
 Indeed, the company is considered to be one of the best in the history of the Greek coastal service, and it has owned several ships which went on to have legendary spells in Greece.
 The company began service on the Piraeus-Heraklion line (its flagship service) in 1974, before then beginning to operate on the Piraeus-Chania line in 1978.
-Successful stints on both services from Piraeus to Crete led the company to expand its operations, and it eventually decided to enter the Adriatic Sea market.
-For this, they bought the Japanese ferry FERRY ATSUTA of Meimon Car Ferry in 1979.
+Successful stints on both services from Piraeus to Crete led the company in expanding its operations, and it eventually decided to enter the Adriatic Sea market.
+For this, they bought the Japanese-built ferry FERRY ATSUTA of Meimon Car Ferry in 1979.
 After two years of conversion in Perama, the ship entered service on the Adriatic Sea in 1981 as the EL GRECO, beginning operations on the Patras-Igoumenitsa-Corfu-Ancona line.
 Her service there became an instant success, and it cemented her company as one of the best to operate on the Adriatic Sea.
 As Minoan Lines continued to be ambitious, they went on to considerably expand their services during the 1980s and 1990s, bringing large and comfortable second-hand ferries on both Crete and the Adriatic Sea.
 They also began operating on the Cyclades, the Sporades and the Northeast Aegean Sea.
 By 1993, they were the main operators on the Adriatic Sea, along with their Chania-based arch-rivals ANEK Lines, Strintzis Lines and Ventouris Ferries.
 Following the introduction of Superfast Ferries (owned by Attica Group) in 1995, Minoan Lines sought to match the impressive services offered by the newly-established company's high speed cruiseferries by ordering newbuildings of their own.
 Overall, they ordered three cruiseferries to be built in Sweden and Norway between 1995 and 1998.
 These were the ARETOUSA (built in 1995, sold in 2001 to the French company Compagnie Méridionale de Navigation, also known as La Méridionale), the IKARUS (built in 1997, later renamed IKARUS PALACE, began to operate under charter to Grimaldi Lines in 2010, before being sold to the latter in 2016 as the CRUISE SMERALDA) and the PASIPHAE (built in 1998, later renamed PASIPHAE PALACE, sold in 2009 to the French company SNCM as the JEAN NICOLI).
 But this did not stop there.
-They then went on to order seven other ships: four cruiseferries and three Ro-Pax ferries.
+Indeed, they then went on to order seven other ships, which consisted of four cruiseferries and three Ro-Pax ferries.
 The former were to be built in Italy between 2000 and 2002, while the latter were to be built in South Korea between 2001 and 2002.
-The first pair of the ships to be built in Italy were the KNOSSOS PALACE and the FESTOS PALACE, and were planned for service on the Piraeus-Heraklion line.
-The second pair consisted of the OLYMPIA PALACE and of the EUROPA PALACE, and was planned for service on the Adriatic Sea.
-They were to be joined there by the three South Korean sister ships, namely the PROMETHEUS (sold to Italian company Caronte & Tourist in 2004, before being subsequently sold to Grimaldi Lines in 2005, for whom she initially sailed as the EUROSTAR BARCELONA before being renamed ZEUS PALACE in 2009), the OCEANUS (later renamed ARIADNE PALACE ONE, sold in 2003 to French-Italian company Corsica Ferries-Sardinia Ferries, for whom she still operates as the MEGA EXPRESS THREE) and the ARIADNE PALACE (sold in 2006 to Italian company Moby Lines, for whom she still operates as the MOBY TOMMY).
+The first pair of the ships to be built in Italy were the KNOSSOS PALACE and the FESTOS PALACE, which were planned for service on the Piraeus-Heraklion line.
+The second pair consisted of the OLYMPIA PALACE and of the EUROPA PALACE, which were to be deployed on the Adriatic Sea.
+They were to be joined there by the three South Korean-built sister ships, namely the PROMETHEUS (sold to the Italian company Caronte & Tourist in 2004, before being subsequently sold to Grimaldi Lines in 2005, for whom she initially sailed as the EUROSTAR BARCELONA before being renamed ZEUS PALACE in 2009), the OCEANUS (later renamed ARIADNE PALACE ONE, sold in 2003 to the French-Italian company Corsica Ferries-Sardinia Ferries, for whom she still operates today as the MEGA EXPRESS THREE) and the ARIADNE PALACE (sold in 2006 to the Italian company Moby Lines, for whom she still operates today as the MOBY TOMMY).
 The company also had a strong presence in Greece through the establishment of Minoan Flying Dolphins, a partly-owned subsidiary which almost became a monopoly on the Aegean Sea.
 This company was renamed Hellas Flying Dolphins in 2002, before being restructured as Hellenic Seaways in 2005.

 The KNOSSOS PALACE docked in Piraeus in 2016.
 She was the first of the four sister ships that were ordered by Minoan Lines in Italy to begin service for the company.
 She began operations on the Piraeus-Heraklion line in late 2000, while also becoming the company's new flagship.
 Before her, it had been the IKARUS/IKARUS PALACE from 1997 to 2000.
 She spent 20 years on the line, and was widely lauded for her impeccable service and the unique amenities that she had onboard.

 Despite only operating four ships, Minoan Lines remained very successful on both the Piraeus-Herkalion line and the Adriatic Sea.
 By that time, Grimaldi Lines had also started to become more present on the latter area, deploying smaller Ro-Pax ferries on the Patras-Igoumenitsa-Brindisi line.
 By 2017, it had become the main company serving the line.
 Ships that operated there included the late SORRENTO (scrapped in 2016 following a fire which destroyed her in 2015), the CATANIA and the ZEUS PALACE.
-They then had two Ro-Pax ferries that were transferred from Finnlines, the EUROFERRY OLYMPIA and the EUROFERRY EGNAZIA, which were very successful in terms of freight transport, but widely criticised for their poor passenger service.
-They then had the FLORENCIA along two of her sister ships, the CORFÙ (ex-CARTOUR GAMMA of Caronte & Tourist and TTT-Lines) and the VENEZIA (ex-ALBAYZIN/CIUDAD DE CÁDIZ of Spanish company Trasmediterránea) in 2019 and in 2020.
+They then had two Ro-Pax ferries that were transferred from Finnlines, the EUROFERRY OLYMPIA and the EUROFERRY EGNAZIA, which were very successful in terms of freight transport, but did not have a large passenger capacity.
+They then had the FLORENCIA along two of her sister ships, the CORFÙ (the ex-CARTOUR GAMMA of Caronte & Tourist and TTT-Lines) and the VENEZIA (the ex-ALBAYZIN/CIUDAD DE CÁDIZ of the Spanish company Trasmediterránea) in 2019 and in 2020.

-The SANTORINI PALACE (ex-HIGHSPEED 5/HIGHSPEED 7 of Hellenic Seaways) seen in the port of Mykonos, just 10 days after she began operations under Minoan Lines for the first time, during the summer of 2018.
+The SANTORINI PALACE (the ex-HIGHSPEED 5/HIGHSPEED 7 of Hellenic Seaways) seen in the port of Mykonos, just 10 days after she began operations under Minoan Lines for the first time, during the summer of 2018.

-The MYKONOS PALACE (ex-EUROPA PALACE) seen in Piraeus, during her first summer on the Piraeus-Chania line, in 2018.
+The MYKONOS PALACE (the ex-EUROPA PALACE) seen in Piraeus, during her first summer on the Piraeus-Chania line, in 2018.
 It was also her first summer under Minoan Lines since 2012.

 On the Adriatic Sea, Minoan Lines began to gradually cede most of the services to Grimaldi Lines.
 This happened in 2017, when the Grimaldi Group decided that Grimaldi Lines would be the operators of the CRUISE EUROPA and of the CRUISE OLYMPIA, while Minoan Lines would remain their commercial managers.
 As a result, both ships began to trade under the Grimaldi Minoan Lines brandname.
 Furthermore, after having operated on the Patras-Igoumenitsa-Ancona-Trieste line from late 2012 to late 2016, they began serving the Patras-Igoumenitsa-Ancona-Venice line instead (with Corfu being added in 2019).